 Making sure you properly program and format a survey is relatively straightforward.
 You’ll save yourself a ton of trouble if you make sure you approached it in the right manner.
 The look, feel, and function of your survey are a vital part of data collection.
 Formatting, or programming, the survey the correct way in the first attempt is key in efficiency and productivity.
-Here is how we, at PortMA, suggest constructing your survey.
+Here is how we, at PortMA, suggest set up the steps for formatting a survey.

 Figure out the Survey Format and Stick With it.

 First, lock down your exact question formatting.
 Personally, I dislike the way our survey software doesn’t put any space between a question and the first response.
 Because of this feature, all of my questions automatically end with a line break.
 Additionally, I consistently go with italicized parenthetical instructions.
 It seems like a bit of a no-brainer, but trust me, going back and reformatting 40 questions because you changed your mind is about the most mind-numbing project in existence.

 Next, just get all of your questions in the survey.
 Don’t worry about page breaks or question logic, just make sure that all of your questions are in place.
 Once all of your questions are in do a test run of the survey to make sure you didn’t miss anything.
 This test will show you what will show up, how it looks, and what you may have missed.
 Running the test after your question logic has been added can be complicated.
 By doing it this way you don’t have to worry about testing to see if questions exist once your logic is in place.
 You will have to re-do the questions if they don’t show up when you run the test, so save the refining until after the test is run.
 Breaking this up makes testing more manageable on larger surveys.

 Know What you are Asking, and How They can Answer.

 This is an important step for formatting your survey Make sure your question typing is accurate, multi-selects are multi, and single selects are single.
 Also, if you are like PortMA and don’t require every survey question, make sure you mark your important questions “required” at this step.